 Here is a link to the Birmingham NHS Walk-in centre: https://www.birminghamnhswic.nhs.uk/

 Students from the European Union whose home countries have reciprocal health service provision with the UK will be able to receive free NHS care but those from non-European countries will have to pay approximately £65 for the Walk-in appointment with a Nurse plus the cost of their prescription, obtain a receipt for the appointment and the prescription payment and then claim it back from their respective insurers.
-All students are expected to take out adequate travel and medical insurance prior to arrival in the UK (updates will be provided about the status of EU students NHS care after 31st December 2020)
+All students are expected to take out adequate travel and medical insurance prior to arrival in the UK.

 Please inform Warm Welcome if a student aged under 18 is sick and we can liaise with the school and the students’ guardian/parents.
 Students aged under 18 require an extra duty of care so it is of paramount importance that the school and Warm Welcome are kept informed.
 Students aged 18+ are generally expected to keep the school informed themselves unless their illness stops them from doing so in which case we would expect the host/host family to liaise with the school and/or Warm Welcome.

 If a student has to pay for any medical treatment and/or medication they should always obtain a receipt.
 Under no circumstances should the host/host family pay for any costs incurred by the student, nor should they provide a student with any medication unless prescribed by the doctor or hospital.

 In the case of students who are staying short term for only a few weeks, they are not able to register with a GP so the pharmacy, supermarket or walk-in centre are the best options.
 However, longer term students staying for 12 weeks or more are able to register with your local GP and we strongly recommend they do that.
 We and the School will provide all the necessary documentation your student will need to register.